 The Ohio Association of Colleges for Teacher Education (OACTE) is an organization comprised of Ohio public and private higher education institutions engaged in educating teachers who are highly effective in promoting student learning.
 Our mission is to advocate for and provide leadership in the state of Ohio by working collaboratively towards our common purpose.
-As an affiliate of the American Association of Colleges of Teacher Education (AACTE), we support its mission to promote the learning of all P-12 students through high quality, evidence based preparation and continuing education for all school personnel.
+OACTE and AACTE collaborate to strengthen their advocacy efforts, share experience and expertise, and expand their members' professional development opportunities.
+To this end, our Chapter's relationship with AACTE is a voluntary affiliation that allows us to advance our members' interests.

 OACTE strives to fulfill its mission through advocacy, professional advancement opportunities, and inquiry projects that are initiated to help solve contemporary challenges in our profession.
 Currently, OACTE is engaged in a variety of initiatives like the following: